 Like other Fitbit devices, the Sense tracks menstrual health, with the app serving as a spot where women can log symptoms and see fertile windows, and predicted periods.

 Ideal for older individuals or those with mobility issues, the Galaxy Watch Active 2 has trip detection that can sense if you have taken a fall so you can get in touch with authorities for help.
+A new feature that has been extended to this watch is advanced fall detection, which lets you choose to detect falls even when you're standing still.
+If you fall, an SOS can be sent to your pre-selected contacts to make sure you get help immediately.

 The Galaxy Watch Active 2 also works alongside Samsung Health, which provides more insights into your health and helps you set goals.